How to Write a Book Dedication

 Here are some things to avoid when writing a dedication:

-Saying something offensive—a cheap-shot, backhanded compliment, or slur.
+Avoid saying something offensive—a cheap-shot, backhanded compliment, or dig.
 This rarely works, except maybe in humor books or if that’s truly your personality and it fits the book.

 Where does the dedication page go in a book?